 Yes, you do.
 Even if you meet all the general requirements for admission to AAU, you may not have sufficient skills in some areas critical to succeed in your studies.
 Such critical skills are tested either during the admissions process or, at the latest, by the end of the first week of your first semester.
 There are two subject areas that are tested using placement tests: mathematics (business majors only) and English writing skills (all majors).
-The placement test is mandatory.
-Students who do not pass the placement test(s) will be administratively enrolled in a preparatory course offered by AAU and unenrolled from their original course(s).
+The placement test is mandatory and only one attempt is permitted - there are no retakes allowed.
+Students who score lower on the placement test will be administratively enrolled in a preparatory course offered by AAU and unenrolled from their original course(s).
+Your School of Study may also recommend further changes to your schedule to better match your current skills in writing and math.
 Students are not allowed to withdraw from preparatory classes.